openequella/openequella.github.io/guides/Apache.md

 # Apache

-Various tips and configs for running Equella behind Apache.
+Various tips and configs for running openEquella behind Apache.
 * Forward Proxy
 * Reverse Proxy
-  * Running Apache in front of Equella
+  * Running Apache in front of openEquella
-  * Running Apache as a load balancer in front of Equella
+  * Running Apache as a load balancer in front of openEquella

 ## Forward Proxy
 NOTE: This is an insecure method to setup a forward proxy.
 Use only with caution and for a small time behind your firewall while you are testing.